ResilientMass Action Team

 Photo Caption

-The RMAT is an inter-agency team responsible for implementation, monitoring, and maintenance of the State Hazard Mitigation and Climate Adaptation Plan (SHMCAP)
+The ResilientMass Action Team (RMAT) is an inter-agency working group responsible for implementation, monitoring, and maintenance of the ResilientMass Plan (2023 State Hazard Mitigation and Climate Adaptation Plan, SHMCAP).

-Led by the Executive Office of Energy and Environmental Affairs (EEA) and the Massachusetts Emergency Management Agency (MEMA), the RMAT is an inter-agency team comprised of representatives from each Secretariat, called Climate Change Coordinators, who are supported by agency staff, stakeholders, and subject matter experts.
+Led by the Executive Office of Energy and Environmental Affairs (EEA) and the Massachusetts Emergency Management Agency (MEMA), the RMAT includes representatives from each Secretariat, called Climate Change Coordinators, who are supported by agency staff, stakeholders, and subject matter experts.

 Climate Resilience Design Standards and Guidelines